snk467/BricksClassifier/readme.md

 Author: Sławomir Nikiel

 The subject of the project is to implement a programme recognising numbers on wooden blocks.
 Recognition is realised using classical methods of image processing and object classification.
 The program itself is implemented in C++ language.
 All key algorithms used in the solution are included in the source code, they are supported by data structures included in the OpenCV library.

+Project carried out as part of the "Digital Image Processing" course at the EiTI Faculty of Warsaw University of Technology.

 ## Solution